jerryryle/rogueportal/docs/index.md

 sudo apt install ./rogue*.deb
 ```

 If you would like to add your own HTML or media, drop the files into `/var/www/html/letsconnect`.
-The `html` folder is the web server root, but the `letsconnect` folder must contain the content that will be served up when the captive portal is accessed (this document explains why later).
-The configuration currently expects this folder to contains an "index.html" so you must either provide this file--overwriting the one that's included in the source--or change the nginx configuration to expect differently, which is outside the scope of this document.
+The `html` folder is the web server root, but the `letsconnect` folder must contain the content that will be served up when the captive portal is accessed (I'll explain why later).
+The configuration currently expects this folder to contain an "index.html" so you must either provide this file--overwriting the one that's included in the source--or change the nginx configuration to expect differently, which is outside the scope of this document.

 Reboot to activate the Rogue Portal
 ```bash